 These roasted Brussels Sprouts are absolutely delicious ‘as is’ but finishing the dish with a some fresh roasted peanuts, sesame seeds and sliced green onion really completes the dish.
 All three are a great addition because they go well with the sweet and spicy sprouts.

-A few words about gochujang: Gochujang is a fermented chili paste used in many Korean dishes.
-It’s made from chili powder, glutinous rice, fermented soy bean powder (meju), barley malt powder (yeotgireum), and salt.
+A few words about gochujang: Gochujang is a fermented chili paste found in many Korean dishes.
+It consists of chili powder, glutinous rice, fermented soy bean powder (meju), barley malt powder (yeotgireum), and salt.
 These ingredients give it a wonderful savoury, sweet and spicy flavour profile.
 Gochujang comes in a little red tub and can be found at many Asian supermarkets.